The young entrepreneurs and leaders speaker series brings together our nations to share, celebrate and strengthen our successes

 Australia now ASEAN 2019 builds on the deep and long-standing ties between Australia and ASEAN member countries.
-This year’s program will focus on engaging and celebrating the vitality, diversity and capability of youth across Southeast Asia.
+The 2019 program focuses on engaging and celebrating the vitality, diversity and capability of youth across Southeast Asia.

 ASEAN EVENT PARTNERS

 Working with the Australian Embassy and local Australian Alumni to deliver a panel and workshop as part of the Lao HR Forum.

 Partner organisation includes:

 Laos HR Forum